meshcloud/meshcloud-docs/docs/meshcloud.policies.md

 create a meshPolicy that evaluates a single-select tag against a multi-select tag.

-> If **neither** meshSubject has the tag defined in your meshPolicy, your
+> **Null sets rule**: If _neither_ meshSubject has the tag defined in your
-> meshSubjects are evaluated as compliant with that meshPolicy.
+> meshPolicy, your meshSubjects are evaluated as compliant with that meshPolicy.
+> This allows introducing additional tags and policies over existing objects
+> without making them incompliant.

 There are two different selectable evaluation options `Subset` and `Intersection`.